voidstarsec/hw-hacking-lab/VSS 2023 Guide to Building a Hardware Hacking Lab.md

 # Conclusion

 This write-up covered some of the tools required to build your first hardware hacking toolkit.
-This by no means is an exhaustive list, and I'm sure there are plenty of alternatives to the devices I've listed here (in fact, if you have one that you'd like listed here that I forgot, please shoot me a pull request!).
+This by no means is an exhaustive list, and I'm sure there are plenty of alternatives to the devices I've listed here (in fact, if you have one that you'd like listed here that I forgot, please shoot me a pull request!).Also, it should be noted that you don't need **all** of these tools to start hacking on hardware.
+Sometimes it makes more sense to buy what you need for a given project and save money for nicer equipment later on.
 I hope this guide was helpful; I plan to revisit this writeup regularly to update it with new tools.
 If you think a tool should be added to this guide, feel free to email at contact@voidstarsec.com or on [Twitter](https://twitter.com/wrongbaud).
-A list of just the components discussed here can be found on this [github repository](), and all pull requests are welcome!
+A list of just the components discussed here can be found on this [github repository](https://github.com/voidstarsec/hw-hacking-lab), and all pull requests are welcome!

 If you are interested in learning more about  hardware-level reverse engineering, check out [our training course](https://voidstarsec.com/training) or [reach out](https://voidstarsec.com/index.html#contact) to us for any consulting needs.
 If you want to get notified when a new blog post, course, or tool is released, consider signing up for the [mailing list](http://eepurl.com/hSl31f).
 I only send emails when there are actual posts or course updates.
 Lastly, you can follow me on [twitter](https://twitter.com/wrongbaud) for various updates on side projects and classes.